ronnzw/stop-writing-dockerfiles/README.md

 In this article l will be mainly focusing on Django, showcasing two ways to avoid creating docker files.
 The first and the most recommended way is using a CLI command `docker init`.
 The second option is to use [Django cookiecutter]("https://cookiecutter-django.readthedocs.io/").

 ## Prerequisites
-- Django
+- Django basic knowledge
-- Django cookiecutter
+- Cookiecutter Django basic knowledge
 - Git
 - Virtual environment
 - bash